wp-plugins/goodreviews/readme.txt

 2. A look at the plugin in action

 == Changelog ==

+= 1.0.3 =
+* Fixed a DIV closing element that was creating problems with the reviews frame.
+Thanks, Conq and Baden!

 = 1.0.2 =
 * Fixed an issue that was preventing some "Buy This Book" links from functioning properly.